 - Has insight into relevant professional issues of discriminatory behaviour in the workplace

 - Can communicate important subject matters such as models, problems and solutions, both in writing and orally

 - Can exchange opinions and experiences with others with a background in the field, thereby contributing to the development of good practice

-This course is 2.5 credit points and meets five times (three hours each) during September and October.
+This course is 2.5 credit points and meets five times (three hours each) during January to March.
 It is case based, supported by lectures and guest lectures.
 Two of the cases require more extensive reading and students are expected to come well prepared to the case discussions.
 These discussions will take place in class both in smaller groups (4-6 students) and larger groups (at most 40 students).
-The term project, which is a group assignment, is due in October.
-The student teams will also present the term project in October.
+The term project is to write a short-term paper (approx. 5-7 pages), which is a group assignment, due in March.
+The student teams will also present the term project in March 2021.
 For a detailed course outline, see canvas.

 Requirements for course approval

-Class attendance is mandatory.
+Since case discussions are essential for learning in this course, is class attendance mandatory.
 Students should attend every class, also those with visiting speakers.
 While I may grant permission to miss a class for personal reasons, you need to ask for permission in advance.
 A student missing more than one class without prior approval will fail the course.

 This course will be closed for registration after the first lecture.